Lecrapouille/zipper/README.md

 ## FAQ

-- Q: I used a password when zipping with the Zipper lib, but now when I when I want to extract data with my operating system zip tool, I got error.
+- Q: I used a password when zipping with the Zipper lib, but now when I want to extract data with my operating system zip tool, I got an error.
-  A: By default Zipper encrypts with EAS algorithm which is not the default encryption algorithm for zip files.
-Your operating system zip tools seems not understanding EAS.
-Your can extract with the 7-Zip tool: `7za e your.zip`.
+  A: By default, Zipper encrypts with the EAS algorithm which is not the default encryption algorithm for zip files.
+Your operating system zip tools seem not to understand EAS.
+You can extract it with the 7-Zip tool: `7za e your.zip`.
 If you want the default zip encryption (at your own risk since the password can be cracked) you can remove EAS option in the following files: [Make](Make) and [external/compile-external-libs.sh](external/compile-external-libs.sh) and recompile the Zipper project.